Dallas Post Tribune

-The Dallas Post Tribune is a weekly newspaper published every Thursday.
-It is distributed throughout the Dallas–Fort Worth area of the U.S. state of Texas.
+The Dallas Post Tribune is an African American weekly newspaper published in Dallas.
+It is distributed throughout the Dallas–Fort Worth area, it is among the largest black owned print publications in North Texas.

+History

 The Dallas Post Tribune was originally created in 1947 in Tyler, Texas by Bert C. Muse.
-Before it became the Dallas Post Tribune, the paper went through a few different name changes, the first being the Tyler Morning Tribune, followed by The Dallas Star Post, before renaming the company to the Dallas Post Tribune.
+Before taking its current name, the newspaper operated under previous titles including the Tyler Morning Tribune and The Dallas Star Post.
 According to the print media experts Echo Media, the Dallas Post Tribune currently holds the title of being the largest black-owned newspaper in the northern Texas area.

 Fred J. Finch Jr., a Dallas attorney affiliated with the Post Tribune in the 1980s, went on to found The Dallas Examiner, with a focus on a racially diverse audience, quality journalism and savvy business management.
 Finch retained an ownership stake in the Post Tribune.

-According to Willie Mae Hughey, business manager for the Examiner in the 1990s, during that time the Post Tribune contained "standard fare for a black weekly: church news, sorority-fraternity announcement, "man-on-street" reactions, and notable achievements by local residents, scattered among brief news reports and myriad columns featuring commentary on civil rights issues."
+Coverage and editorial style

+Published every Thursday, the paper focuses on local African American community affairs.
+Media scholars have noted that during the 1990s, the publication featured traditional coverage for a Black weekly, emphasizing church announcements, local organization news, resident achievements, and commentary on civil rights issues alongside general local news.